alexistli/tic-tac-toe-game/README.rst

 -------

-Distributed under the terms of the `MIT license`_, *Tic Tac Toe* is free and open source software.
+Distributed under the terms of the `MIT license`_, *Tic Tac Toe Game* is free and open source software.

 Issues